-Welcome to Fall 2021 and Your Online/Hybrid Course!
+Welcome to Spring 2022 and Your Online/Hybrid Course!

 Dear NTU Online Student

-Welcome to the Fall 2021 Semester!
-The Fall session begins Monday, August 23, 2021, which is the first day you will be able to access your online, hybrid/blended, web-enhanced course.
-Fall will end on Thursday, December 16, 2021.
+Welcome to the Spring 2022 Semester, The Spring session begins Tuesday, January 18, 2022 which is the first day you will be able to access your online, hybrid/blended, web-enhanced course.
+Spring will end on Thursday, May 12, 2022.
 Please ensure you check your NTU Skyhawk email for more information regarding any course changes.

 IMPORTANT NOTE: NTU is launching our new Learning Management Platform Blackboard Ultra for the summer 2021 session.
 All students enrolled in a online or hybrid course will be required to attend a Blackboard training session.
 Below is more information.
 Presentation Update on Blackboard Ultra.